Vocabulary

 Although a great deal of vocabulary is learnt indirectly some vocabulary should be taught explicitly.

-This video provides an example of how explicit instruction helps students learn new words that are not part of their everyday experiences.
+The following video provides an example of how explicit instruction helps students learn new words that are not part of their everyday experiences.

 Explicit instruction of vocabulary